North Walsham and Dilham Canal: Decline

-The canal was not a financial success, and in 1866 the company obtained an act of Parliament that would allow them to sell the canal providing three-quarters of the shareholders agreed.
+The canal was not a financial success, and in 1866 the company obtained an act of Parliament, the North Walsham and Dilham Canal Act 1866 (29 & 30 Vict. c. cxxi) that would allow them to sell the canal providing three-quarters of the shareholders agreed.
 In 1885, they decided to use this power, as Edward Press, the owner of Bacton Wood mill, and a trader with a fleet of wherries, wished to purchase it.
 The sale was completed on 16 March 1886, on the understanding that the £600 price would be distributed to the shareholders.
 Holders of 446 of the original 586 shares were traced, but after paying money on 55 shares, James Turner, the London solicitor handling the sale, absconded with the rest of the fund.
 The proprietors felt morally bound to refund the money themselves, but did not do so immediately, as none of the shareholders made a claim.
 Eventually in 1896, five of them, including Press who had bought the canal, contributed £110 17s 7d (£110.88) to a fund which was distributed as a dividend to those who had not been paid.

 In 1887, Walter Rye was appointed as the clerk and noticed a number of irregularities in the way the company ran.
-Edward Press was the general manager, although he was disqualified from the post as he profited from the canal, and there was no treasurer, despite the fact that the enabling act required one to be appointed.
+Edward Press was the general manager, although he was disqualified from the post as he profited from the canal, and there was no treasurer, despite the fact that the North Walsham and Dilham Canal Navigation Act 1812 required one to be appointed.
 There was also no way to wind up the company.
 Rye's concerns were ignored, as nothing changed, and Press continued to run the canal.
 In 1893, the upper 1.4 mi from Swafield lock to Antingham were abandoned, but traffic figures for 1898 show that 6,386 tons arrived at wharves on the canal, 5,000 tons were loaded for shipping, and 400 tons were carried within the confines of the canal.
 Trade declined steadily but Press was an early advocate of canal tourism.
-He published an advert in the 1888 volume, Handbook of the Rivers and Broads of Norfold and Suffolk, which described the various wherries which could be hired.
+He published an advert in the 1888 volume, Handbook of the Rivers and Broads of Norfolk and Suffolk, which described the various wherries which could be hired.
 The boats came with two crew members, and contained a ladies cabin and a gentlemen's cabin, which could also be used as a day saloon.
 Press died on 2 July 1906, and a director of the General Estates Company called Mr Percy bought the canal at an auction held on 11 September 1907, for £2,550.